AntSimi/py-eddy-tracker/README.md

 h.bessel_high_filter('adt', 500, order=3)
 date = datetime(2019, 2, 23)
 a, c = h.eddy_identification(
-    'adt', 'ugosa', 'vgosa', # Variable to use for identification date, # Date of identification
+    'adt', 'ugos', 'vgos', # Variable to use for identification date, # Date of identification
     0.002, # step between two isolines of detection (m) pixel_limit=(5, 2000), # Min and max of pixel can be include in contour